About Chorus Tonkinese Cats

 More about us…

 Lizzi trained as a nursery nurse and has since completed a BSc (Hons) in Biology with the Open University.
 Besides cats, hobbies include reading (especially crime, science fiction and school stories), knitting, crochet, and following cricket on the radio.
 All our cats are familiar with the dulcet tones of Geoffrey Boycott!
-Mike’s degree is in Music & Performance (Singing) – non-cat hobbies include singing in Oxford-based choirs, learning to play the organ, and collecting classical CDs.
+Mike’s degree is in Music & Performance (Singing) – non-cat hobbies include singing in Oxford-based choirs, learning to play the organ, and collecting classical music CDs.
 Whilst at university Mike studied computing in his spare time – and has since built a career delivering high-stakes software projects with a sideline in crazy cat-person.
 Music and cats are a wonderfully relaxing foil to this activity and our cats all enjoy a wide diet of “classical” music from medieval works through to the 20th Century (except the really modern stuff without tunes).

 We are lucky to live in a beautiful area, but even in rural locations cats are still at significant risk, especially breeds like the Tonkinese where inquisitiveness often outweighs caution.
 Jacob lived for years with three legs after an altercation with a wild animal – and road accidents occur all-too frequently even in the quietest of locations.

 Tonkinese are well suited to these accommodations – it’s in their nature to be with humans a great deal of the time, and so long as there’s room for everyone, this works well.
 A house with cats will never be pristine – but a house without cats is a far worse prospect!
 If building runs is not for you, there are many ways to modify a garden to be escape-proof – please do ask us for advice on his as we have plenty of experience to share.